tiffanytay/tiffanytay.github.io/HRdashboard_page.md

 - To gain more insights into the performance reviews, add components for managers to assess employees on company values such as innovation, teamwork, etc.
 - Also add components to employee surveys.

-For more details, see the [dashboard](https://guides.github.com/features/mastering-markdown/) on Power BI.

 ---